Skip to main content

 Preparing for your mammogram

-When you make your appointment, you will be given instructions you may need to follow before you go.
-Some general guidelines include:
+When you make your appointment, you will receive specific instructions to follow before you arrive.
+Here are some general guidelines to help you prepare:

-If you have breast implants, be sure to tell your mammography facility when you make your appointment.
-You will need a technologist who is trained in x-raying patients with implants because breast implants can hide some tissue.
+• If you have breast implants, inform your mammography facility when making your appointment.
+You will need a technologist trained in x-raying patients with implants, as implants can hide some breast tissue.